dotnet/aspnetcore/README.md

 Although we have finite resources and are currently focused on adding Angular 2 and React support, the architecture here is designed so that you can build your own server-side support for other client-side libraries and frameworks.

-The underlying `Microsoft.AspNet.NodeServices` package is a general-purpose way for ASP.NET applications (or .NET applications more generally) to interoperate with code running inside Node.js.
+The underlying `Microsoft.AspNetCore.NodeServices` package is a general-purpose way for ASP.NET applications (or .NET applications more generally) to interoperate with code running inside Node.js.
 That's how `AngularServices`/`ReactServices` server-side rendering works - those packages transparently spin up Node.js instances that can perform the server-side rendering.
 Any code that runs inside Node can efficiently be invoked from .NET via this package, which takes care of starting and stopping Node instances and manages the communication between .NET and Node.

 ## Using AngularServices/ReactServices in your own projects